schemacrawler/SchemaCrawler/schemacrawler-docker-compose/README.md

 ### Setup

-- To start SchemaCrawler with Trino, run `docker-compose -f schemacrawler.yaml -f dbeaver.yaml -f trino.yaml up -d`
+- To start SchemaCrawler with Trino, run `docker-compose -f schemacrawler.yaml -f trino.yaml up -d`
 - The test database is created in the Docker container

 ### Testing